abdullahhdarcin/vuejs-admin-panel/README.md

 # vuejs-admin-panel
-Vue JS Admin Panel with Vuex and Tailwind
+Vue JS Admin Panel with Vuex and Element Plus